calebsmith/yaml-compose/README.md

   {$ partials/redis.yaml $}
 ```

+* A more real-world docker-compose file is likely to have many more services and configurations.
+Making each portion reusable is yaml-compose's raison d'être

+#### Docker-compose shell function
 N.B. - One may be tempted to use process substitution such as the following:
 ```
 docker-compose -f <(yaml-compose infra.yaml) up -d